-Bark Cloth Coin Purses are here and they are absolutely perfect for storing a many number of small object in your life.
+Made by Lydia, these Bark Cloth Coin Purses are here and they are absolutely perfect for storing a many number of small objects in your life.

 We met Lydia a few years ago, she was skilled in making bark cloth, but had no one to buy her products.

 We met with her and asked if she would teach some of the ladies in our widows program how to make bark cloth.

 She agreed, and after spending time with the widows and hearing them talk about the Bible, Lydia became a Christian!

 Now, Lydia is actively involved in her local church.

 She, along with the group of widows she teaches study the Rafiki Bible Study together as they make these bark cloth purses.